6.6 Social inclusion through education and training

-Based on Eurydice database/Finland (Overview) it can be said the purpose of educational support and guidance in Finland is to maximise the potential of every child and young person.
+Based on Eurydice database/Finland 1 Social, Political and Economical Background and Trends it can be said the purpose of educational support and guidance in Finland is to maximise the potential of every child and young person.
 Educational support and guidance covers areas such as support for learning according to the individual capacity of the learners, school attendance, pupil welfare and guidance and counselling.
 Attention is also paid to supporting the learning of gifted pupils and students.

 The Finnish education system has been based on the philosophy of inclusion for a long time.
 Basic education is the same for all.
 There is no streaming, but children are supported individually so that they can successfully complete their basic education.
 Support for learners is given at three levels: general, intensified and special support.

 Based on the Youth Act, the Government Decree on Youth Work and Youth Policy and for example the Non-Discrimination Act, one of the main principles in organising youth work services is to foster social inclusion (see more in Youth Wiki/Finland 4.7 Youth work to foster social inclusion).